About the SANFL

-The SANFL's key objective is to build and protect the long-term future of the game at all levels - the nine SANFL clubs, the Adelaide and Port Adelaide Football Clubs and the game at community level throughout South Australia.
+The SANFL's key objective is to build and protect the long-term future of the game at all levels - the ten SANFL clubs, and the game at community level throughout South Australia.

 SA Football Commission

-The SA Football Commission manages and controls the affairs of the League, including its major financial investments and the appointment of committees.
+The SA Football Commission manages and controls the affairs of the SANFL, including its major financial investments and the appointment of committees.

 The Commission comprises seven non-executive elected members, two non-executive appointed Commissioners and the Executive Commissioner.
 Elected Commissioners are appointed for a three-year terms by the League Directors and